igneus/gly/README.md

 Gly syntax is line-based.
-The interpreter reads the input line by line, and depending on context it interprets each line as e.g. music, lyrics or header field.
+The interpreter reads the input line by line, and depending on context it interprets each line as header field, music, lyrics or markup.

 The syntax is quite permissive, not requiring a lot of delimiters or hints for the parser concerning what each line means.